Bonita native recalls MLB debut for Padres, fight to return to big league

 Camarena was a free agent when the season came to an end, spending his offseason at Fitness Quest 10 in Scripps Ranch, staying sharp and waiting for his next opportunity.

-“I came here as a kid, Ladanian Tomlinson & Drew Brees were training here,” he said.
-“I get to work with Todd now three times a week and not only all the stuff we do here weight training wise, but just the mentality installs in all of us.
+“I came here as a kid, Ladanian Tomlinson and Drew Brees were training here,” he said.
+“I get to work with Todd now three times a week and not only all the stuff we do here weight training-wise, but just the mentality installs in all of us.
 He really pushes us to get our mind right.”

 And as far as that opportunity, the 29-year-old told FOX 5 that he’s coming back, inking a minor league deal with the Padres top Triple-A affiliate in El Paso.